CEA-MetroCarac/fitspy/README.md

 In case you use the results of this code in an article, please cite:

-- Quéméré, (2024).
+- Quéméré P., (2024).
 Fitspy: A python package for spectral decomposition. *Journal of Open Source Software. (submitted)*

+- Newville M., (2014).
+LMFIT: Non-Linear Least-Square Minimization and Curve-Fitting for Python.
+Zenodo. doi: 10.5281/zenodo.11813.